Skip to Content

 Water is water, right?
 Well, as it turns out, that’s not necessarily true.
 Some water, described as “hard”, is filled with minerals like lime and iron, and they can be tough on the skin and on your RV’s plumbing system, even destroying certain appliances.
 When you’re never sure what your water source will be, either at campgrounds or from water fill stations, being prepared with an RV water softener can be very helpful.

-So, today we’re talking about RV water softeners – what they are, how they work, and how they might benefit some RVers.
+In this post, we’re talking about RV water softeners – what they are, how they work, and how they might benefit some RVers.

 What is an RV Water Softener?